sgr-ksmt/sgr-ksmt/README.md

 My name is Suguru Kishimoto.
 Please call me su- 😎
 I have about ten year's experience in an iOS software engineer.
-Currently, I work at Mercari as both iOS Software Engineer and Engineering Manager.

 See more about me: https://sgr-ksmt.dev/